4nt1/republican_calendar/README.md

 # RepublicanCalendar

-The gem give the ability to use the French republican (French revolutionnary) calendar.
+The gem give the ability to use the French republican (French revolutionary) calendar.

 This calendar was used from the 22 september 1792 until the first of january 1806 in France.

 The calendar is accurate between these two dates.

+Although it's kind of nonsense of using the calendar after the 01-01-1806, there's a debate on how dates would have been calculated.
+I choose to stop using sextil years after 1803 (year 11) and use leap years.
+Some will think it's not accurate, but who really needs a revolutionary date after 1806 ?

 ## Installation